conan-io/conan-io.github.io/_posts/2022-11-15-New-conan-release-1-54.markdown

 $ pip install conan --pre
 ```

-This new beta comes with some new features and fixes.
-Some of new features are:
+This new beta comes with several new features and fixes.
+Some of those features are:

 - Improvements in the remotes management and API.
 - Simplifying compress and uncompress of *.tgz* files and also preserving timestamps for